[2.6] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 Fire Penetration is equivalent to 38-152% MORE damage depending on the enemy resists.
 It can make the target's resists negative, so against an enemy with no Fire resistance it makes their resistance go to -38% resulting in 38% MORE damage.
 An enemy with max Fire resistance (hard capped at 75%) would take only 25% of incoming fire damage without penetration.
 But this gem penetrates 38% of it and makes them take 25+38=63% damage dealt, or 152% MORE.

-Concentrated Effect is 60% MORE plus 10% increased.
-Reduced AoE radius is increased back to almost the same size by the Blast Radius and Amplify nodes.
-The combined radius is only 10% smaller than the original.
+Concentrated Effect is 55% MORE plus 10% increased damage.
+Reduced area of effect is increased back by the Blast Radius and Amplify nodes.

 Cast while Channelling is 10% MORE plus 10% increased.
 And it sets the casting speed of Icestorm to 0.35 sec which is much faster than it could be cast directly.